xansec/hackathon-resources/gh-actions.md

 With your Dockerfile written, you just need to create a Mayhemfile which should be the easiest part of the process!

-Create a `Mayhemfile` with the following contents in your copy of the repo:
+Create a `Mayhemfile` with the following contents in your copy of the repo.
+Be sure to replace <YOUR GITHUB USERNAME> with your GitHub username.

 ```
+version: '1.17'

-project: makesoftwaresafe
+project: <YOUR GITHUB USERNAME>/mayhem-cmake-example
-target: mayhem-cmake-example
+target: <YOUR GITHUB USERNAME>

-tasks:
-  - name: exploitability_factors
-  - name: regression_testing
-  - name: behavior_testing
-  - name: coverage_analysis
+baseimage: ghcr.io/<YOUR GITHUB USERNAME>/mayhem-cmake-example:mayhem

 cmds:
   - cmd: /fuzzme